-By the time we’d hit the car park my body had that numb buzz that only comes at the end of only the most ‘special of days’, and sitting for a moment to get the stones out of my shoes I was aware I must hurry before my body seized up completely, and so stumbled on, reaching the car at 10am, almost 24 hours since we’d left it.
-I took off my shoes and socks and throwing them in the boot climbed onto the driving seat with all the care of a men with haemorrhoids and sat their a second before turning on the key, listening to my body throbbing.
+By the time we’d hit the car park my body had that numb buzz that only comes at the end of only the most ‘special of days, and sitting for a moment to get the stones out of my shoes I was aware I must hurry before my body seized up completely, and so stumbled on, reaching the car at 10 am, almost 24 hours since we’d left it.
+I took off my shoes and socks and throwing them in the boot climbed onto the driving seat with all the care of a man with haemorrhoids and sat there a second before turning on the key, listening to my body throbbing.
 Twisting the key the GPS came to life with a flash, a woman’s electric voice telling is what I already knew: “HERTZ”.

 Sorting the rack that night it was funny how confident Calum was, and dismissive of anything I had to say about what gear to take.
-“We’ll just take my rack” he said, dismissing Totum Cams and offsets for two sets of Camalots.
-When I pointed out that his sky hook was threaded incorrectly he processed to point out that in fact I was wrong, even though I’d probably hung my sorry ass from them thousands of times.
+“We’ll just take my rack,” he said, dismissing Totum Cams and offsets for two sets of Camalots.
+When I pointed out that his skyhook was threaded incorrectly he processed to point out that in fact, I was wrong, even though I’d probably hung my sorry ass from them thousands of times.
 When I said he’d need two aiders and two daisy chains Calum replied he had his own system, using one aider (which was not fast, or efficient) and I decide to drop it.
 It suddenly hit me that with Calum it was not a case of “Wow how cool is this, climbing a wall with Andy Kirkpatrick” it was “this old fat guy is going to belay me Culum Muskett up El Cap”.
-There was nothing I could teach him, and any advice or hesitancy was only my weakness (“We need to take some brass offsets” I’d say, “nah” was Calums reply).
-I recognised these things in myself, when I’d climbed with older climbers in the past, my heroes, that although they had experience they had little wisdom I needed to hear, and that experience instead of making them bold only made them weak.
-Now I was that weak old timer reaching for an insurance in cams and nuts instead of good old muscle and balls!
+There was nothing I could teach him, and any advice or hesitancy was only my weakness (“We need to take some brass offsets” I’d say, “Nah” was Calums reply).
+I recognised these things in myself when I’d climbed with older climbers in the past, my heroes, that although they had an experience they had little wisdom I needed to hear, and that experience instead of making them bold only made them weak.
+Now I was that weak old-timer reaching for insurance in cams and nuts instead of good old muscle and balls!

-Short fixing I finally caught up with Calum on Thanks Giving Ledge, where he sat crossed legged, Zen like, while I toiled under the rucksack (jugging with 10 kilos of water soon looses its appeal).
+Short fixing I finally caught up with Calum on Thanks Giving Ledge, where he sat crossed legged, Zen-like, while I toiled under the rucksack (jugging with 10 kilos of water soon loses its appeal).
 Knowing we were just two pitches from the top I quickly started racking the gear onto a sling to hand over, eager to get to the top in the light.
 “Are you leading the last pitches?” asked Calum with his usual cheeky way.
-I doubt I looked too pleased at the prospect, as by now I really was just hanging on.
+I doubt I looked too pleased with the prospect, as by now I really was just hanging on.
 “Nah - best if you lead it”.

 As I said in my last blog I’ve decided that instead of taking on impossible and unrealistic projects in the mountains, I’m going to take on myself, to try and fix the parts of me that need to be fixed.
-This year as been by far and away the best year of my life, and also by far the worst, and both these highs and lows are reflections of my demons.
-I need to to heal me, even if the highs are not so high, because I can’t take any more lows.
-I’m making a plan, just like I would in order to climb say the eiger in winter, to understand to difficulties I face, and how I can overcome them.
-I have some ideas, including eventually giving this all up, getting rid of twitter and this website, and finding happiness not based on what I climb or how I write about it, but this climb with Calum brings up one of my major problem, the way I perceive myself - my negative self image.
-I had just climbed two walls in three days which most people would be chuffed with if they done then in two weeks.
+This year has been by far and away the best year of my life, and also by far the worst, and both these highs and lows are reflections of my demons.
+I need to heal myself, even if the highs are not so high because I can’t take any more lows.
+I’m making a plan, just like I would in order to climb say the Eiger in winter, to understand to difficulties I face, and how I can overcome them.
+I have some ideas, including eventually giving this all up, getting rid of Twitter and this website, and finding happiness not based on what I climb or how I write about it, but this climb with Calum brings up one of my major problem, the way I perceive myself - my negative self-image.
+I had just climbed two walls in three days which most people would be chuffed with if they have done them in two weeks.
 Instead of making me feel invincible, it just made me feel weaker.
-But I know that my perception of myself are only my own and the more I focus on them as truth, the more come true.
+But I know that my perception of myself is only my own and the more I focus on them as truth, the more come true.
 We become our thoughts.
 What I had to focus on was not the pain in a body that suddenly seemed old, but the pain in a body that was young enough to hang onto this young tiger tail (no pun intended).